danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 We now have all we need to package the model as a docker image that Seldon can use.

 ## Argo: Creating a docker image for the model

+[Argo](https://argoproj.github.io/argo) is a workflow manager for Kubernetes.
+It allows you to define

 With this manual part done we can package the model as an docker image using s2i.
 For that I created a simple docker image that executes s2i and pushes an image, [Dockerfile is here](https://github.com/danielfrg/polyaxon-argo-seldon-example/tree/master/docker-s2i) and the docker image is available as [danielfrg/s2i](https://hub.docker.com/r/danielfrg/s2i/).